Congratulations! You've been hitting your daily sign-up goals.

 Otherwise, here are some additional tips to make your low-touch customer onboarding effective:

-An emerging trend in low-touch onboarding is interactive product walkthroughs or self-guided tours.
+An emerging trend in low-touch onboarding is interactive product walkthroughs, self-guided tours, and AI onboarding experiences that automatically surface the most relevant demos and resources.

 These mini-interactive product demos engage and educate customers through clickable product demo walkthroughs, which are available to the customer without them needing to sign up, set up their account, or attend a sales demo.